 Disposable camera—A disposable camera will allow you to document the damage done to your home so you can later report it to the insurance company.
 Don’t rely on your phone camera for this valuable documentation since it may lose battery or be damaged in the event.

-What’s nice but not necessary
+What’s nice to have but not necessary in your 72-hour survival kit

 Copies of legal documents— Birth/marriage certificate, wills, passports, identification.